 In this work, Topchevsky reacts to contemporary events occurring in Nazi Germany.
 Starting in 1933, German Jews were gradually stripped of their rights and endured increasing economic and social restrictions.
-This work documents the efforts of many Jews to escape Nazi Germany, with Biro-Bidjan, presumably, being offered as a potential destination.
+This work documents the efforts of many Jews to escape Nazi Germany, with Birobidzhan (sometimes spelled Biro-Bidjan), presumably, being offered as a potential destination.

 William Jacobs (1897-1973)

 Persecution is highly reminiscent of the brutal and satiric graphics of the German Expressionist George Grosz.
-Here, the subjects are Eastern European victims of pogroms and expulsions, heading towards safety and freedom in America, the Land of Israel, or Biro-Bidjan.
+Here, the subjects are Eastern European victims of pogroms and expulsions, heading towards safety and freedom in America, the Land of Israel, or Birobidzhan (sometimes spelled Biro-Bidjan).

 Aaron Bohrod (1907-1992)